VRChat-is-Awesome/SaferRiskAcceptance/README.md

 # SaferRiskAcceptance
 This repository is a fork of AstralRiskAcceptance where I compile it for my friends.
 It's not really "safer" if you don't know me in game and trust me.
 I know the mod builds deterministically but I made two other changes:
-- The URL of allowed.txt points to one I control and points to a specific version so I can't change it and possibly do some weird exploit.
+- The URL of allowed.txt points to one I control in case it's possible to do some weird exploit (idk I'm just paranoid).
 - I added some dependicies in the .csproj file so it would build on my machine.

 Credits for 99% of the work goes to the upstream repository and its readme is pasted below.